ClinGen/stanford-affils/doc/how-to.md

 - Create the Affiliations database: `CREATE DATABASE affils;`
 - Add the name of the database to the `.env` file
 - Add the database engine (`postgresql`) to your `.env` file.

+## Run Scripts

+- Find the script you want to run in the `scripts` directory.
+- Run `python manage.py runscript [script_name]`.

+## Back Up the Database

+- Make sure the AWS S3 bucket is configured and environment variables are in the `.env` file.
+- Run `python manage.py dbbackup`.

+## Restore the Database From a Backup

+- Make sure the AWS S3 bucket is configured and environment variables are in the `.env` file.
+- Run `python manage.py dbrestore`.
+- To see previous backups, you can display the backup list with `python manage.py listbackups` and restore a specific backup with `python manage.py dbrestore -i {file-name}`.

+## Add CloudWatch Logs

+- Watchtower is a log handler for AWS's CloudWatch Logs.
+- First add `import logging` to the top of the file.
+- Set up a Watchtower logger: `logger = logging.getLogger("watchtower")`.